 StepMania love coming at you!
-This is a quasi blog and guide on how I got my dance pads to work good with StepMania thanks to the I-PAC, just keep in mind that my solution is not the cheapest in the world but then again I was not going for cheap.
-I was going for a solid solution when I moved my pads from PC to PC.
-Lets Begin.
+This is a quasi blog and guide on how we got our dance pads to work well with StepMania thanks to the I-PAC.
+Just keep in mind that my solution is not the cheapest in the world.
+We were going for a solid solution when I moved my pads from PC to PC.

-So I did some research and actually I first bought some Chinese hard mats.
+We first bought some Chinese hard mats.
 BIG MISTAKE!!
-Pissing $150 (Plus $75 shipping and handling for how awkward they are to ship) away they were made with 1/8ths inch thick plywood with another 1/8ths inch thick ply for the pads.
-And a guy as myself around 280 lbs found these pads too flimsy.
-I suppose I should’ve read the Ebay disclaimer on them where it said:
+Pissing $150 (Plus $75 shipping and handling for how awkward they are to ship) away they were made with 1/8ths inch thick plywood with another 1/8ths-inch thick ply for the pads.
+And a guy like myself around 280 lbs found these pads too flimsy.
+If you scroll down most of these eBay sellers; There will be a disclaimer on them where it said: